allen-munsch/benchmark-django-fastapi/readme.md

 # DJANGO 3.2 ASGI and Uvicorn are not production ready

-It would cost an extra $42,000/year to get the same performance using eventlet with the infrastructure tested.
+It would cost an extra $42,000/year to get the same performance

 - https://forum.djangoproject.com/t/django-3-2-asgi-uvicorn-is-not-production-ready/8003